snowplow/snowplow/README.md

 ## Contributing

 We're committed to a loosely-coupled architecture for SnowPlow and are keen to get as many user contributions as possible in each part of the flow.
+If you'd like to write a new tracker, try a different ETL approach or load SnowPlow events into a different kind of database, **[get in touch] [contact]**!

 ## Copyright and license